GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-08-31-simple-feature-flags-in-optimizely-cms.md

 ## The Outcome

-As a result of this simple feature flagging approach, we were able to release our three features separately with the incomplete feature functionality turned off across multiple releases to production like so:
+By using `web.config` transforms for higher environments, I was able to then turn features on or off at an environment level.
+As a result of this simple feature flagging approach, we were able to release our three features separately with features turned on or off across multiple releases to production like so:

 - Release One
-  - Feature One is released
+  - Feature One was feature complete and enabled on **Integration** and **Preproduction**.
-  - Feature Two compiles but is hidden behind a feature flag
+  - Feature Two was incomplete and enabled on **Integration** only.
-  - Feature Three is not started
+  - Feature Three was not yet started.
 - Release Two
-  - Feature Two compiles but is hidden behind a feature flag
+  - Feature One was released to all environments.
+  - Feature Two was incomplete and enabled on **Integration** only.
-  - Feature Three is released
+  - Feature Three was not yet started.
 - Release Three
+  - Feature Two was feature complete and enabled on **Integration** and **Preproduction**.
+  - Feature Three was released to all environments.
+- Release Four
-  - Feature Two is released
+  - Feature Two was released to all environments.

 ## What About CMS 12?

 There are more options to consider when it comes to CMS 12 and my approach would likely be different for a CMS 12 solution.
 The first thing I would consider is the use of Microsoft's .NET Feature Management package and extending it's usage in the same way.
 This package comes with built in support for feature flagging on Routing, Filters and Action Attributes.
 There is also support for feature filters to activate a feature flag with a given set of constraints and the SDK is open source.
+In this specific case, the only functionality I would have used was the ability to check whether a feature flag was enabled.

 Another option to consider is whether your client is an Optimizely Feature Experimentation customer.
-With Optimizely Feature Experimentation, your client is able to perform experimentations anywhere within the technical stack, though experimenting on the server side does require a development partnership.
+With Feature Experimentation, your client is able to perform experimentations anywhere within the technical stack, however experimenting on the server side does require a development partnership.
 With Feature Experimentation the customer could choose when to enable or disable specific feature flags without an actual deployment needing to take place.
 There is a C# SDK to support this which is also open source.

 - [Microsoft Learn | .NET Feature Management](https://learn.microsoft.com/en-us/azure/azure-app-configuration/feature-management-dotnet-reference)
 - [GitHub | .NET Feature Management](https://github.com/microsoft/FeatureManagement-Dotnet)